 A third topic that stands out is Communication and Awareness.

 Internal and external communication gets a big mention in the revised standard.
-As a part of compliance, an organization will determine what, with whom, when and how communication is maintained.
-While awareness of the quality policy and relevant objectives is nothing new, implications of not conforming is.
-This addition really drives home the important of QMS requirements, the obligations as well as maintaining thought patterns through specific and relevant actions.
+As a part of compliance, an organization will determine what, with whom, when, and how communication is maintained.
+While awareness of the quality policy and relevant objectives is nothing new, implications of not conforming are.
+This addition really drives home the importance of QMS requirements, the obligations as well as maintaining thought patterns through specific and relevant actions.

 The ‘T’ Word

-You may be pleased to know that you have three years to complete the transition to 2015 revised standard, from its proposed inception in September 2015.
+You may be pleased to know that you have three years to complete the transition to the 2015 revised standard, from its proposed inception in September 2015.
 Beyond that, you’re on your own.
 But don’t exhale just yet.
-Transition to the new version is something that is encouraged to be completed immediately.
-Consider a management tool as a support.
-This review can at first seem daunting, so having allies will prove to be efficient, and simply a smart way to navigating the new standard.
+Transitioning to the new version is something that is encouraged to be completed immediately.
+Consider a management tool as support.
+This review can at first seem daunting, so having allies will prove to be efficient, and simply a smart way to navigate the new standard.